Birhanukassa/task-management/README.md

 - **Third-Party Integrations**: Seamlessly connect with other tools in your workflow, such as CRM systems, communication platforms, and more.
 - **Personalized Notifications**: Receive notifications tailored to your preferences, ensuring you're always informed without being overwhelmed.
 - **AI Assistance**: Leverage artificial intelligence to predict task durations, suggest optimizations, and automate routine tasks.
-- **Offline Capabilities**: Access and manage your tasks even without an internet connection, with changes syncing once you're back online.
+- **Offline Capabilities**: Access and manage your tasks without an internet connection, with changes syncing once you're back online.
 - **Voice Command Interface**: Interact with your tasks using voice commands for hands-free management.

 ### Future Vision